strahinjapraska/safhe_house/README.md

 FHE in Rust

-Python `maturin` is needed to run python scripts.
+Python `maturin` is needed to run python scripts for discrete gaussian plots.

-Now run `maturin build`
+Run `maturin build`.

-Then you will get the `.whl` generated just call `pip install` with it's path
+Then you will get the `.whl` generated just call `pip install` with it's path.

+You can then import discrete gaussian from `safhe_house` in python.